 The HEI-Los Angeles foresees in the academic calendar 5 days of class cancellations due to emergencies, extreme weather, and other hazardous circumstances.
-No refunds will be processed due to emergency closure and/or planned holidays

-Academic and Holiday Calendars are also posted on each classroom and on HEI's website www.harvest.net/students (click on Los Angeles).
+No refunds will be processed due to emergency closure and/or planned holidays.
+Academic and Holiday Calendars are also posted on each classroom and at www.harvest.net